-- (a) [Objective of uniformity.]
-The administrator shall, in its discretion, cooperate, coordinate, consult, and, subject to Section 607, share records and information with the securities regulators of one or more States, Canada or one or more of its provinces or territories, one or more foreign countries; the Securities and Exchange Commission, the United States Department of Justice, the Commodity Futures Trading Commission, the Federal Trade Commission, the Securities Investor Protection Corporation, a self-regulatory organization, a national or international organization of securities regulators, federal or state banking and insurance regulators, and any governmental law enforcement agency, in order to effectuate greater uniformity in securities matters among the federal government, self-regulatory organizations and state and foreign governments. - (b) [Balancing of policies.]
-In cooperating under this Section and in acting by rule, order, or waiver under this [Act], the administrator shall, in the discretion of the administrator, take into
+(a) [Objective of uniformity.]
+The administrator shall, in its discretion, cooperate, coordinate, consult, and, subject to Section 607, share records and information with the securities regulator of another State, Canada, a Canadian province or territory, a foreign jurisdiction, the Securities and Exchange Commission, the United States Department of Justice, the Commodity Futures Trading Commission, the Federal Trade Commission, the Securities Investor Protection Corporation, a self-regulatory organization, a national or international organization of securities regulators, a federal or state banking and insurance regulator, and a governmental law enforcement agency to effectuate greater uniformity in securities matters among the federal government, self-regulatory organizations, States, and foreign governments.

+(b) [Policies to consider.]
+In cooperating, coordinating, consulting, and sharing records and information under this section and in acting by rule, order, or waiver under this [Act], the administrator shall, in its discretion, take into consideration in carrying out the public interest the following general policies: